mikadosoftware/devmanual/docs/index.rst

 - chips everywhere (inverse mores law), privacy pollution problem

-- Agility vs Architecture.
+- Software Estimation
   You can't plan out each step in your journey You can't change your destination in between each step

 - Science is measurement.
 Engineering is applied science.
 Metrics everywhere.